robertreed4501/c195/src/README.txt

 changes will be lost.
 On the reports tab, choose a Contact to view their next months' schedule.
 Below that, choose a month to view the number of each type of appointment scheduled in that month.
 Finally, the Appointments by Customer chart shows the distribution of customers in all appointments.

+In section a3f, I included a report to show the number of appointments are scheduled for each customer.
+This data is represented in a multi-colored pie chart.

 Using MySQL JDBC Connector 8.0.25